 - Suggest the best leader for a project based on project criteria

 How to create a predictive model

 Each predictive model is based on a data table, so you will first need to have your data in a data table before following these steps to create a predictive model:

-- Select the field to target for the prediction
+- For Which field would you like to target for prediction?, select the field to target for the prediction.

 The predictive model may require over an hour to initially train depending on the amount of data in the model.
 You will receive an email when it completes.